Finding import and export business partners

 Establish contact

 You want your partners to be reliable.
 Supplying the right products, meeting their agreements, and paying on time.
-Only negotiate with the person who is authorised to make decisions in the company.
+Only negotiate with people who are authorised to make decisions in the company.
 Take time to build up a relationship.
 Here are 13 ways to find suppliers, customers, and business partners abroad:

-2. Visit trade shows in your field of expertise, and meet new contacts there.
-And maintain your existing ones.
-You can also participate with your own booth.
+- Visit trade shows in your field of expertise, meet new contacts there and maintain your existing ones.
+You can also take part with your own booth.

-3. The Netherlands Enterprise Agency RVO may be able to find you suitable business partners with their Market Exploration service.
+- The Netherlands Enterprise Agency RVO may be able to find you suitable business partners with their Market service.

-4. Go to regional entrepreneurs' meetings.
-Exchange experiences with other business owners present over drinks.
+- Go to regional entrepreneurs' meetings.
+Exchange experiences with theother business owners present.

-6. Meet foreign trade partners during an incoming or outgoing trade mission (in Dutch).
+- Meet foreign trade partners during an incoming or outgoing trade (in Dutch).
 Whether your company is big or small, during a trade mission you will quickly meet potential business partners.

-7. Enterprise Europe Network (EEN) can put you in touch with the right partner through their digital database or matchmaking meetings at trade fairs.
+- Enterprise Europe Network (EEN) can put you in touch with partners through their digital database or matchmaking meetings at trade fairs.

-8. The international network of the Dutch government also helps businesses realise their ambitions - from startups to experienced international entrepreneurs.
+- The international network of the Dutch government also helps businesses realise their ambitions.

-9. Make the most of the international network of Netwerk Internationaal Ondernemen (NIO, in Dutch).
+- Make the most of the international network of NLin (in Dutch).

-10. As an EU importer, you can ask the CBI (Centrum tot Bevordering van de Import uit ontwikkelingslanden) whether they can put your business in touch with exporters from certain developing countries.
+- As an EU importer, you can ask the CBI (Centrum tot Bevordering van de Import uit whether they can put your business in touch with exporters from certain developing countries.

 Do you want to discuss your plans with an adviser?
 Call the KVK Advice Team: 088 585 22 22.